tiprankstipranks

 We face risks associated with rapid technological change and new competing products.

-The technology associated with law enforcement devices and software receives significant attention and is rapidly evolving.
-The introduction of products embodying new technologies and the emergence of new industry standards can render existing products obsolete and unmarketable.
+The technology associated with law enforcement devices and software is rapidly evolving.
+The introduction of products embodying new technologies and the emergence of new industry standards can render existing products obsolete.
 In particular, AI and machine learning technologies are rapidly developing and as these technologies are incorporated into our products and the operations of our customers, the pace of change has in the past and may in the future continue to accelerate.
 Additionally, we expect our products to meet and keep pace with evolving security standards and requirements of our industry and customers, including those of the U.S. federal government and international governments.
 While we have some patent protection in certain key areas of our Axon devices, CEDs and SaaS technology, new technology may result in competing products that operate outside our patents and could present significant competition for our products, which could adversely affect our business, financial results and competitive position.
-Additionally, our competitors may develop competing technologies or products with superior features or lower costs, respond quicker to emerging technologies, conduct more extensive marketing campaigns, have greater financial, marketing, manufacturing and other resources, and may be more successful in attracting potential customers, employees and strategic partners.
+Additionally, our competitors may develop competing technologies or products with superior features or lower costs, respond more quickly to emerging technologies, conduct more extensive marketing campaigns, or otherwise compete more effectively than we do.
 If we cannot compete effectively, our business and financial results could be adversely affected.

 Ability to Sell